yhwancha/mcp_server_starter_typescript/README.md

 ```

 This configuration specifies:
-- A server named "weather" that runs a Python script using the `uv` command
+- `<server_name>`: A unique identifier for your MCP server
-- The script is located at `/ABSOLUTE/PATH/TO/PARENT/FOLDER/weather/weather.py`
+- `command`: The command to run your script (e.g., `python`, `node`, `uv`)
+- `args`: An array of command-line arguments
-- The `--directory` flag sets the working directory for the script
+  - `--directory`: Sets the working directory for the script
+  - Other arguments specific to your command and script needs

+You can configure multiple servers by adding more entries to the `mcpServers` object.

 ## License